 Claire O’Mahony M.Ost.
 BBSG.
 Dip.SM.
 Dip.PT.
 GOSC.

-She has a strong structural background having worked with sports teams in Limerick and London, ranging from rugby players to ballet dancers.
-Her ability to help fix biomechanical problems with her hands as well as recommend individual exercise/rehab to prevent re-occurrence has been central to her patient management and skill.
+She has a strong structural background, having worked with sports teams in Limerick and London, ranging from rugby players to ballet dancers.
+Her ability to help fix biomechanical problems with her hands – as well as to recommend individual exercise/rehab to prevent re-occurrence – has been central to her patient management and skill.
 Her assessment and experience enables her to get to the cause of the problem quickly and manage it effectively.

-Since qualifying, Claire has furthered her skills in Paediatrics studying and working at the Osteopathic Centre for Children, London, which is the leading Centre for Paediatric Osteopathy Excellence in Europe.
-This has enriched her Paediatric skills, due to exposure to many presenting conditions in both hospital and clinic settings in London and Ireland.
-She also has worked in charity clinics and primary schools treating babies and children with physical and emotional behaviour problems.
+Since qualifying, Claire has furthered her skills in Paediatrics by studying and working at the Osteopathic Centre for Children, London, which is the leading Centre for Paediatric Osteopathy Excellence in Europe.
+This has enriched her paediatric skills, due to exposure to many presenting conditions in both hospital and clinic settings in London and Ireland.
+She has also worked in charity clinics and primary schools treating babies and children with physical and emotional behaviour problems.

-The breath of education and skill that Claire has completed in the last 13 years enables her to treat a wide variety of patients and profiles: newborn babies, toddlers, children, teenagers, adults and the elderly.
+The breadth of education and skill that Claire has attained in the last 13 years enables her to treat a wide variety of patients and profiles: newborn babies, toddlers, children, teenagers, adults and the elderly.